 It’s 928-225-2907.
 When you get to the park, look for “Park Ranger Audio Tour” signs, call the number and enter the stop number.
 A Park ranger will give a two-minute narration on everything from geology to Native American history to the night sky.

-8. Download the Road Trip App on Your Phone
+8. Download the Grand Canyon App on Your Phone

 If you are headed from Las Vegas to the Grand Canyon or traveling along the South Rim, download the GyPSy Guide app before you leave home.
 The app uses your device’s location to play commentary about roadside attractions as you drive.